frtu/lib-toolbox/kotlin/lib-spring-boot-ai-os/README.md

 ### 2.0.16

 * Document and facilitate log verbosity using different config profile
-* Decouple from ChatMessage & ChatRole from aallam-openai model
+* Decouple from aallam-openai model (ChatMessage & ChatRole) to enable deserialisation with default jackson

 ### 2.0.15